KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Dawn spent a long time not being scared.

-I appreciate that Dawn revealed the influences that instilled within her grit, tenacity, and a love for technology, heavily influenced by her parents
+I appreciate that Dawn revealed the influences that instilled within her grit, tenacity, and a love for technology, heavily influenced by her parents:
 * An HBO series called Happily Ever After and Twilight Zone (also one of my favorites)
 * Watching Star Trek Next Generation with her father
 * Her parents teaching her about the first Black woman astronaut and taking her to space museums